Compare quotes from multiple verified Greenwich plumbers

 Commercial plumbing covers the full range of plumbing work in non-domestic premises — offices, retail units, restaurants, HMOs, schools, care homes, managed residential blocks and mixed-use developments.

-Greenwich Council confirms that only Gas Safe-registered people can fit, alter or remove gas appliances or pipework.¹ For commercial gas work, confirm the engineer holds the correct commercial Gas Safe endorsement for the specific appliance type.
+Greenwich Council confirms that only Gas Safe-registered people can fit, alter or remove gas appliances or pipework.¹ For commercial gas work, confirm the engineer holds the correct commercial gas qualifications and competencies for the specific appliance and work type.

-It differs from domestic plumbing in three fundamental ways: the compliance requirements are statutory, the documentation obligations are ongoing, and the consequences of getting it wrong extend beyond property damage to regulatory liability and business interruption.
+It differs from domestic plumbing in three fundamental ways: documentation obligations are ongoing, regulatory consequences are significant, and getting it wrong can extend beyond property damage to regulatory liability and business interruption.

 Planned maintenance contracts.
 Regular servicing of commercial plumbing systems, including TMV servicing, backflow device testing, Legionella monitoring and general system maintenance.

-The most cost-effective form of commercial plumbing — problems identified and resolved before they become failures and before a regulatory inspection reveals a gap.
+A cost-effective approach to commercial plumbing maintenance — problems identified and resolved before they become failures and before a regulatory inspection reveals a gap.

 Reactive commercial callouts.
 Burst pipes, blocked commercial drains, boiler failures, loss of hot water in premises where hot water is a regulatory requirement.

-The duty requires a written risk assessment by a competent person, a documented control scheme, and ongoing monitoring records.
-HSE ACOP L8 requires the risk assessment to be treated as a living document — it must be reviewed specifically if there are changes to the water system, changes to the building’s use, new information about risks or control measures, or if monitoring results suggest controls are no longer effective.² Treating it as a one-time document rather than a living record is one of the most common compliance gaps in commercial premises management.
+HSE ACOP L8 requires the risk assessment to be reviewed if there are changes to the water system, changes to the building’s use, new information about risks or control measures, or if monitoring results suggest controls are no longer effective.² Treating it as a one-time document rather than a living record is a common compliance gap in commercial premises management.

 TMV servicing.
-Thermostatic mixing valves in care and healthcare settings are subject to scheme-specific servicing requirements with documented records.
+Thermostatic mixing valves are subject to scheme-specific servicing requirements with documented records, and requirements vary depending on whether TMV2 or TMV3 valves are installed and the type of premises involved.

-Under the TMV3 scheme, healthcare settings require an initial in-service test after commissioning followed by regular performance testing at intervals determined by the scheme and the risk profile of the users.
-The TMV2 scheme covers commercial and domestic settings where annual servicing is standard.
+Under the TMV3 scheme, healthcare settings require commissioning and ongoing in-service testing at intervals determined by healthcare guidance, manufacturer instructions and site risk assessment.
+The TMV2 scheme covers commercial and domestic settings where annual servicing is commonly recommended.
 Confirm which scheme applies to your premises before agreeing a maintenance schedule.

 Backflow prevention.
 Commercial premises are classified by fluid category under the Water Supply (Water Fittings) Regulations 1999, which determines the level of backflow protection required at every supply point.